2021 Nissan X-Trail: prices, specification and on-sale date

 The Rogue has been announced in the US with just one engine option: a 2.5-litre four-cylinder petrol.
 It's likely that when badged as an X-Trail for the UK market, the car will use a range of smaller petrols and diesels – and, possibly, a plug-in hybrid using technology from Nissan's alliance partner Mitsubishi.

 News of Nissan's plans to shy away from plug-in hybrid technology in favour of conventional hybrid and pure-electric powertrains was reported by our sister title Auto Express last year.
-As expected, there’s no sign of an additional filler cap – either in these latest leaked pictures, or the previous patent drawings that surfaced earlier this year.

 The Renault-Nissan-Mitsubishi Alliance has a long history of hybrid powertrains.
 However, much of its focus has been on plug-ins; the Mitsubishi Outlander PHEV had a hugely positive impact on the company’s fortunes when it launched back in 2013, while Renault has recently revealed plug-in hybrid versions of its Megane and Captur small family cars.

 It’s not clear which setup the Nissan would use, but it's likely to stem from the company's e-Power range, which isn't currently sold in the UK.
 Mitsubishi is in the process of developing an improved plug-in hybrid system for use in its Outlander replacement, but it's not thought the Nissan will make use of this.